-What do you mean by housing choice?
+9. What do you mean by housing choice?

-Residents should have access to affordable housing options that meet the diverse lifestyle needs of each household.
-Growing MKE recommends adjusting zoning regulations to permit additional housing opportunities throughout Milwaukee neighborhoods including:
+Residents should have access to affordable housing options that meet the diverse lifestyle needs of every household.

+The Housing Element recommends adjusting zoning regulations to permit additional housing opportunities throughout Milwaukee neighborhoods including:

 - Accessory-Dwelling Units sometimes called "in-law suites" or "rear/back/alley cottages," and "carriage houses."
-A small, 1-unit house or apartment attached or detached to single-family residence on same property. - Cottage Court detached or attached houses that are typically 1 to 1.5 stores tall and are around a shared courtyard. - Townhouses 1-unit house connected to other 1-unit homes by shared wall(s) a sideby-side configuration. - Milwaukee's traditional single-family, duplex, and triplex homes. - Multi-unit housing along transit corridors and in areas that already permit multi-family housing.
+A small, 1-unit house or apartment attached or detached to single-family residence on same property. - Cottage Court detached or attached houses that are typically 1 to 1.5 stores tall and are around a shared courtyard. - Attached Single-family homes (Townhouses on separate lots) 1-unit house connected to other 1-unit homes by shared wall(s) a side-by-side configuration.